wangxiyuan/KAEdriver/README.md

 <https://github.com/kunpengcompute/KAEdriver>

-Note: To build the Kunpeng Accelerator Engine Driver, install the `kernel-devel` package first.
+Note: To build the Kunpeng Accelerator Engine Driver, install the `kernel-devel` on CentOS or `linux-kernel-headers`,`kernel-package` on Ubuntu first.

 Firstly, install the accelerator driver: